 Getting enough light during the day, even if it's red light therapy on days that you cannot get out in the sun, is also very beneficial for weight loss.
 However, if you were to choose between sitting inside exposed to a red light therapy device or laying outside in the sun, always choose sunlight because it has many more all-round health benefits.

 Red light therapy will also increase your performance in the gym.
 One of the main mechanisms whereby red light increases performance is by stimulating mitochondria functioning in the human body.

 Remember that mitochondria are the main energy producing entities in (human) cells.
 Red light therapy influences these mitochondria to increase the production of their main energy source called ATP.

-Red light therapy not only improves the functioning of the exiting mitochondria, but also helps create new mitochondria.
-This means that red light therapy can aid increasing energy over time because of the new mitochondria.
+Red light therapy not only improves the functioning of the existing mitochondria but also helps create new mitochondria.
+This means that red light therapy can aid in increasing energy over time because of the new mitochondria.

 Red light therapy also has additional performance benefits—increasing the gains from any workout you might complete in the gym.
 Red light therapy, when combined with exercise, improves muscle size and power to greater extents than exercise alone.
 This positive effect applies to both strength and endurance gains from workout sessions.